Zander Wedderburn

-Alexander Allan Innes "Zander" Wedderburn (9 May 1935 – 23 February 2017) was a British psychologist and Emeritus Professor of Psychology at the Heriot-Watt University.
+Alexander Allan Innes "Zander" Wedderburn (9 May 1935 – 23 February 2017) was a British psychologist renown for his research on shiftwork and for the development of the teaching of occupational psychology.

-Early life

-In May 1935, Wedderburn was born in Edinburgh.

-Wedderburn's father was Alexander Archibald Innes Wedderburn, a lawyer and auditor to the Court of Session.
-Wedderburn's mother was Ellen Innes Jeans.

-Education

-Wedderburn graduated from Exeter College, Oxford in 1959 and was awarded a PhD by Heriot-Watt in 1992.

-Career

-Between 1968 and 2000, Wedderburn lectured at Heriot-Watt University in Edinburgh.

-After his retirement, Wedderburn founded publishing company Fledgling Press.
+Biography

+Wedderburn was born in Edinburgh in 1935.
+His father was Alexander Archibald Innes Wedderburn, a lawyer and auditor to the Court of Session.
+His mother was Ellen Innes Jeans.
+He attended Edinburgh Academy at which he obtained the position of Dux or leading student.
+After a period of National Service he proceeded to Exeter College, Oxford from which he graduated in 1959 with a degree in Psychology, Philosophy and Physiology.
+He and Jeffrey Gray, his supervisor, subsequently published the findings of his undergraduate project.
+After graduation, he worked in various industrial relations positions until he was appointed as a lecturer at Heriot-Watt University in Edinburgh in 1968.
+He rose through the ranks and retired as Professor Emeritus in 2000.
+After his retirement, he founded the publishing company Fledgling Press.

-Wedderburn taught occupational psychology in the School of Management at Heriot-Watt University, Edinburgh, for 32 years, and was a Professor Emeritus there.
+At Heriot-Watt, he taught occupational psychology in the School of Management.
 Most of his teaching was in the area of making occupational psychology available to business students and engineers, and in his final three years he established a part-time MSc in Occupational Psychology taught jointly with Strathclyde University.

-His main research impact was on hours of work and shiftwork, where he became an internationally known authority, building on a British Steel Corporation Fellowship in 1970 to 1972.
+His main research impact was on hours of work and shiftwork, where he became an internationally known authority, building on a British Steel Corporation Fellowship from 1970 to 1972.
+In 1991, Heriot-Watt University awarded him a PhD in 1991 for his research on shiftwork.

 His particular interest was in the interface between research and practice, with several measured practical interventions, a ten-year stint as editor of the Bulletin of European Shiftwork Topics, and founding editor of the Shiftwork International Newsletter.
 He was President of the British Psychological Society in 2003/2004, only the third occupational psychologist to achieve this in the past fifty years.

+He died of oesophageal cancer on 23 February 2017, aged 81.